 *Photo by My Mom Is Wolves via Flickr.
 Over the course of the last eight years or so I've written hundreds of articles on energy and the environment for the online magazine I co-founded — Transition Voice — and for a subsequent personal website of mine, Lindsay's List, which was devoted to women, energy, and the environment, the latter essays from which I folded into this website, … [Read more...] about Where Peak Oil Goes To Die

 A piece depicting the possibilities in vertical gardening.
 I'm one who values more low-tech solutions to the vertical gardening question, rather than the whiz-bag and energy-heavy solutions that look at this question through a more Buck Rogers futuristic approach.
 It's not that I don't appreciate what some tech-y solutions can do for us, especially as we transition.
 But ultimately I'm … [Read more...] about Grow up!

-NOTE: Work-in-Progress* Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
+NOTE: Writing about goat mowers will probably be among my most favorite essays for the chapbook that will accompany this show.
 That's because the link between industrial-scale fossil fuel use and an overtaxed economy and environment are so painfully felt.
-And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but … [Read more...] about Goats on the green
+And it's surprising sometimes that the answers to these predicaments will come less in terms of newfangled technologies but rather are likely to … [Read more...] about Goats on the green

 Something's been troubling me ever since I listened to President Obama's first post-reëlection press conference.
 Perhaps as a result of Hurricane Sandy, the now two-term president was finally asked a question about global warming, a topic conveniently avoided by both sides throughout the seemingly interminable campaign.
 The question came from New York Times White House correspondent Mark Lander: … [Read more...] about Climate change: Obama needs to turn talk into action